brentgroves/repsys/a_status/project_bullet_list.md

 - Set up a Grafana data visualization and monitoring platform in K8s
 - Transition from Multipass hypervisor to MicroCloud Hyper-converged infrastructure (HCI)
 - Develop the Automated ETL and Report System.
-- Develop an Integrated Tool Management System
+- Develop an Integrated Tool Management System.
-- Develop a Tool Tracking module for the tool management system
+- Develop a Tool Tracking module for the tool management system.
 - Develop the CNC tool adjustment module of the tool management system.
 - Develop an Automated Certificate Management System to create certificates and report certificate status for Mach2 MES servers and the Structures Kubernetes Cluster.